VideoQA-SC: Adaptive Semantic Communication for Video Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we have proposed an E2E multimodal SC system, VideoQA-SC, to perform VideoQA tasks in wireless networks without relying on the reconstructed original source.
+In this paper, we have proposed an E2E SC system, VideoQA-SC, to perform VideoQA tasks in wireless networks without relying on the reconstructed source.
 Taking advantage of the efficient video semantic extraction and the learning-based bandwidth-adaptive DJSCC transmission, VideoQA-SC is able to fully leverage video semantic information to improve system performance for VideoQA tasks with high bandwidth-efficiency and noise-robustness.
 VideoQA-SC is trained in an E2E manner with the goal of maximize the VideoQA performance under bandwidth constraints.
-Experiments show that the proposed VideoQA-SC outperforms traditional SSCC-based and advanced DJSCC-based SC systems under a wide range of channel conditions and bandwidth constraints.
-In particular, VideoQA-SC improves $5.17\%$ VideoQA accuracy while achieves nearly $99.5\%$ bandwidth savings compared with the DJSCC-based SC system over AWGN channel when SNR is $0$ dB, which demonstrates the great potential of task-oriented SC system design for video applications.
+Experiments show that the proposed VideoQA-SC outperforms SSCC-based traditional systems and advanced DJSCC-based SC systems under a wide range of channel conditions and bandwidth constraints.
+In particular, VideoQA-SC improves $5.17\%$ VideoQA accuracy while achieves nearly $99.5\%$ bandwidth savings compared with the DJSCC-based SC system over AWGN channel when SNR is $0$ dB, which demonstrates the great potential of SC system design for video applications.
+In this paper, we do not consider the specific designs for handling different question types, the accuracy of which are influenced differently by changes of transmission bandwidth.
+The future work will focus on the utilization of question types in semantic extraction and coding to make better trade-off between bandwidth usage and task performance across a wide range of question types.